 At professional wine tastings, the specific method of production is discussed.
 The end consumer rarely finds any indication of the production method of the rosé wine in question.
 A reference on the back label of the bottle or in the description of the wine in the online store is rare.

 The Rosé Dilemma

 There is hardly a topic that is discussed so emotionally in viticulture.
-Red wine vintners who derive part of the grape juice for the production of rosé wine using the saignée method are accused of being interested only in easy money, but not in the rosé wine itself.
+Red wine winemakers who derive part of the grape juice for the production of rosé wine using the saignée method are accused of being interested only in the easy money they make, not in the rosé wine itself.